 Florida Advocacy

-- Florida has an autism insurance law requiring health plan coverage of relevant services including applied behavior analysis (ABA) in state-regulated private insurance plans and Medicaid
+- Has an autism insurance law requiring health plan coverage of relevant services including applied behavior analysis (ABA) in state-regulated private insurance plans and Medicaid.

-- The Florida Department of Financial Services launched a new ASD and insurance focused webpage in 2022, after advocacy to increase information on what autism insurance benefits are available in Florida.
+- Launched a new ASD and insurance focused webpage in 2022 by the Florida Department of Financial Services, after advocacy to increase information on what autism insurance benefits are available in Florida.

-- Successful advocacy collaborations have resulted in recent state law changes that:
+- Successful advocacy collaborations have resulted in state law changes that:

 - Expand provider access to public schools, allowing for increased patient treatment and generalization of skills.